Keb' Mo': Career

 In 2015, his album BLUESAmericana won the 'Contemporary Blues Album' category at the Blues Music Awards.

 He has been supportive of charity Playing For Change since its inception and recently appeared in a video with Keith Richards' singing Bob Marley's "Get Up, Stand Up".
-He appeared on two tracks from the Playing For Change: Songs Around The World that was released on June 17.
+He appeared on two tracks from the Playing For Change: Songs Around The World that was released on June 17, 2015.
 The album had over 180 musicians from 31 countries, including Keith Richards, Sara Bareilles, David Hidalgo, Cesar Rosas, and Taj Mahal.
 He donates 5% of BLUESAmericana to the charity.

 In late 2015, he performed at a special concert hosted by Barack Obama called "A Celebration of American Creativity: In Performance at the White House".
 It was shot and filmed in the East Room of the White House.
-Other performers included Smokey Robinson, James Taylor, Buddy Guy, Queen Latifah, Usher, Trombone Shorty, MC Lyte, Audra McDonald, Esperanza Spalding, Brian Stokes Mitchell and Carol Burnett.
+Other performers included Smokey Robinson, James Taylor, Buddy Guy, Queen Latifah, Usher, Trombone Shorty, MC Lyte, Audra McDonald, Esperanza Spalding, Brian Stokes Mitchell, and Carol Burnett.
 It commemorated the 50th anniversary of the founding of Lyndon B. Johnson's National Foundation on the Arts through the Humanities Act.

 Keb' Mo' released a live album, Keb' Mo' Live – That Hot Pink Blues Album on April 15, on Kind of Blue Music/RED Distribution.

 Keb' Mo' partnered up with Taj Mahal to release a joint album, TajMo, on May 5, 2017.
-The album has guest appearances by Bonnie Raitt, Joe Walsh, Sheila E., and Lizz Wright, and has six original compositions and five covers, from artists and bands like John Mayer and The Who.
+The album has guest appearances by Bonnie Raitt, Joe Walsh, Sheila E., and Lizz Wright, and has six original compositions and five covers from artists and bands including John Mayer and The Who.
 The album won the 2018 Grammy for Best Contemporary Blues Album.